hannesojala/Projects-To-Code/README.md

 ### Ray Tracer - C++
 A 3D renderer that uses ray tracing for soft shadows, global illumination, and reflections.
 - Real time version in 3D Rendering engine?
+### Logic Simulator - C++
+Reads from a text file of logical components and simulates it -Optional GUI interface

 # Little things
 ### NBody 2D/3D - C++